wtetsu/gaze/doc/parallel.md

 ## Update more than twice in a row

-In case you update a.py **multiple times** during the first process stays running, what should occur?
+In case you update a.py **multiple times** during the first process stays running,

 - Gaze waits until the first process finishes.
 - Right after the first process finished, a second process launches.